millescasGoto/docker/test_docker.md

 # ICU Slack Bot

-This is a Slack bot thatallows you to manage incidents in your Slack workspace.
-In order to run this bot locally in your Slack workspace, we have two ways to create your local environment.
+This Slack bot allows you to manage incidents in your Slack workspace.
+To run this bot locally in your Slack workspace, we have two ways to create your local environment.
 The steps are listed below:

 ## Docker Compose installation guide